 Interweaving microbiology with art is Judith's constant endeavor.

-Claudia gives the beauty of algae a new version.
+Claudia gives the beauty of algae a new perspective.

 Klemens has a knack for the photographic documentation of changes of microorganisms on the glacier and in the laboratory.